 Judging a Book by its Cover: Vona Groarke’s Spindrift

 While an old adage suggests that you can’t judge a book by its cover, in the modern publishing world, that’s often all you have to go by.
 The ever-expanding digital marketplace uses cover art as an ambassador for the intangible, providing a thumbnail image of the physical book.
 Similarly, in old-fashioned bookstores, cover art is, more often than not, what tempts the customer to take home a copy.
 The impact aesthetics have on the collective consumer pocketbook is undeniable.

 That being said, cover art serves an artistic purpose in addition to its promotional value.
 Book art must illustrate the content, form and emotion of a poet’s words.
 It must be carefully selected to convey the author’s intent in a singular image.

-Candide Jones, assistant director and manager of the press described the process of selecting cover art here at Wake Press, “Sometimes a poet tells us an artist that he or she is interested in using, sometimes we look for important images in the book, or for a work of art that pictorially rhymes with the poetry.”
+Candide Jones, assistant director and manager of the press, described the process of selecting cover art here at Wake Forest Press: “Sometimes a poet tells us an artist that he or she is interested in using, sometimes we look for important images in the book, or for a work of art that pictorially rhymes with the poetry.”